Speech and Language

 Executive Function

-Executive function is one of the main areas of language that is impacted in children with ADHD.
-In previous blog posts, I have shared tons of information about executive function, including what the executive functions arewhy they are importantwhat ages they develop, and concrete strategies parents can use to help improve their child’s executive function.
-The executive functions help us to set a goal, stay on track, and finish the goal.
-They also help us stay calm when frustrated, change plans, and manage time.
-A speech language evaluation can help pinpoint specific areas of executive function.
+Executive functions help us to set goals, stay on track, and finish.
+They help us stay calm when frustrated, change plans, and manage time.
+A speech language evaluation can help pinpoint specific areas of needed growth.
 That way, goals can be developed to address these.
 Even more important: Many SLPs can help your child improve their executive function skills through evidence-based treatment!

 Beyond the executive functions, there are many other areas of speech, language, and social skills that can be impacted in children with ADHD.